11

 – Tetsujin

-Feb 17, 2017 at 15:51
+Commented Feb 17, 2017 at 15:51

 • I just wiki'd charts and read a little bit about them.
-It sounds like the Billboard charts (an Americanism, admittedly) are primarily based on airplay, though I could be misunderstanding the article. en.wikipedia.org/wiki/Record_chart Feb 17, 2017 at 17:44
+It sounds like the Billboard charts (an Americanism, admittedly) are primarily based on airplay, though I could be misunderstanding the article. en.wikipedia.org/wiki/Record_chart Commented Feb 17, 2017 at 17:44

 4